<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Offer scheduled delivery options to meet customer expectations efficiently.
 Overcome challenges with accurate planning and real-time communication.

-Even though many people like getting things on the same day, some prefer waiting longer to save money.
+Even though many people like getting things on the same day, some prefer waiting longer for scheduled delivery to save money.
 But scheduled delivery can be quick and easy too, which meets what customers want nowadays.

 Customers want more choices for delivery.
 Retailers, shippers, and delivery companies need to know how to improve this delivery model.
 They should also know when to give customers different delivery choices.